kalepail/stellar-quest-bounties/bounties/level-2/sep10-javascript-server.md

     reference implementation.
   - The bounty hunter will submit a link to the SEP-0010 implementation hosted online (**must** be accessible through HTTPS).
+  - The reference implementation will incorporate any necessary unit tests throughout the codebase.

 #### Review Criteria